th-m-vogel/ProfitBricks-PS-cmdlet/README.md

 Power Shell Module to access the ProfitBricks SOAP API.
 Manage you ProfitBricks Clous Services using PowerShell or integrate to your client management soltion.

-This is a cummunitiy Project not maintained by ProfitBricks
+This is a communitiy Project not maintained by ProfitBricks

 ## Download the DLL